JoshuaVlantis/IP-Manager/README.md

 # IPManager
-This software is used for changing IPs mainly on VMS
+This software is used for changing IPS on your VM
+This is mainly aimed at directing your VMS IP at the device you are wanting to connect to quickly